-An artist in Swakopmund doing a quick portrait
+An artist in Swakopmund drawing a quick portrait

-There were a number of adventure sport facilities in Walvis Bay.
-I saw a good number of people on quad bikes going up the dunes
+There were a number of adventure sports facilities in Walvis Bay.
+I saw a good number of people on quad bikes going up the dunes.

-Fishing trawlers in the Atlantic Ocean.
-Ironically Namibians prefer their meat to fish.
+One can stop a number of fishing trawlers in the Atlantic Ocean.
+Apparently, Namibians prefer their meat to fish.

-The road leading to the research centre.
+The road in the Namib Desert leads to the research centre.
 There was literally nothing for miles.

 In the Namib Desert

-Main entrance to the Gabobeb Desert Research Centre
+The main entrance to the Gabobeb Desert Research Centre.

 Views from atop the dunes